- Group Members

 Neil Chatterjee is a research track resident in diagnostic radiology at the Hospital of the University of Pennsylvania.
 He completed his MD/PhD at Northwestern in 2018 with a focus on cardiovascular perfusion MRI, but these days his interests are focused below the diaphragm.
 He will be doing a body imaging fellowship, but before that he will spend his PGY-5 year working on AI applications to body imaging.

-Sophie is a PhD student at the University of Pennsylvania in the Department of Bioengineering and a fellow in the HHMI-NIBIB Interfaces Program.
+Sophie is a PhD candidate at the University of Pennsylvania in the Department of Bioengineering and a fellow in the HHMI-NIBIB Interfaces Program.
 She graduated with a bachelor’s degree in biomedical engineering from Vanderbilt University in 2016.
-She is exploring a variety of research topics related to cardiovascular imaging throughout the course of her rotation in the spring semester of 2020.
+She joined the lab in 2020 after completing a year and a half of didactic medical training.
+Her research focus is on the development and application of downfield magnetic resonance spectroscopy techniques at high field.

-Beth Thompson is an MD student at the University of Pennsylvania.
+Beth Thompson is an MD/PhD candidate at the University of Pennsylvania.
 She graduated from the Georgia Institute of Technology in 2016 with a bachelor’s degree in biomedical engineering.
 Her research interests are in using imaging and computational fluid dynamics to better understand cardiovascular pathophysiology.